margaretmf/margaretmf.github.io/keycreativewriting.md

 ## The Architect ##
 He starts work every morning by eight-thirty
-<br> with some tea before getting his hands dirty.
+<br> with some tea to drink before getting his hands dirty.

 His job requires him to be analytical and creative.
 <br> He also gets to be original and innovative.